kasdelyne/CS3_Agnir_Gonzaga_Project/WDProjPotassiumAgnirGonzaga.md

 * It is located beside the calendar to remind you of what will happen the **next day**.
 Another JavaScript code will be used for this..... 😭.
 9. DIGITAL CLOCK
 * Can we used to track **real world times, countdowns, or as a Pomodoro Timer** towards a specific date with an **alarm**.
 JavaScript will be incorporated here.

+Basically the Main Page will have a layout of three columns, a hovering navigation bar on the left, and a twinkling animation.